ralphbean/tos-rit-projects-seminar/doc/final_project_rubric.rst

 Does your project have a dedicated Mailing List?
     2 points.

+Does your project have a dedicated Web Forum?
+    3 points.

 Are commits to the git repository "early and often"?
     1 to 2 points

 Does it hook into http://identi.ca?
     5 points

+Is the documentation localized in another common language (e.g. German, Spanish, Russian)
+    20 points per language.

 Total possible points:  462+